RouterChart.com

 VPN supportno

-The AC750 router offers built-in security features to protect your network and connected devices.
-The IPv4 is the fourth iteration of the Internet Protocol (IP) and is the most widely used version of IP on the internet today.
-The latest firmware supports IPv6 protocol that provides an identification and location system for computers on networks and routes traffic across the Internet.
-The D-Link AC750 has 4 x 10/100 Mbps LAN and 1 x 10/100 Mbps WAN ports.
-LAN or Ethernet ports (RJ-45) are used to connect devices to the local area network (LAN).
+The AC750 router has built-in security features.
+They protect your network and devices.
+The IPv4 is the fourth iteration of the Internet Protocol (IP).
+It is the most widely used version of IP on the internet today.
+The latest firmware supports IPv6.
+It provides a system to identify and locate computers on networks.
+The WAN port on the AC750 router is a Fast Ethernet port, not a Gigabit Ethernet.

 Wireless